ProtoconNet/protocon-general-doc/docs/api/builder.rst

         ]
     }

-* The ``hash`` value is automatically completed by the builder.
-You don’t have to edit it.
+* There is no need to edit the ``hash`` value as the builder automatically completes it.
 * ``token`` is a *base64* encoded value.
 * Use the ``_hint`` item as it is.